-The MGNT (management) port is used for local management.
+The MGMT (management) port is used for local management.
+The port is not used for network data transmission meaning that it is out-of-band.
 Connect directly to this port using an Ethernet cable.
 You can configure the switch via Telnet or the web configurator.